delventhalz/json-nominations/README.md

 - _category_ - The name of the category the nomination was for.
 - _year_ - The year of the nomination.
 Note that for the first five Oscar ceremonies, the awards straddled a year and are written with a slash (e.g. "1927/28").
 - _nominees_ - The person, movie, song, etc that was nominated.
 Note that in some cases, multiple entities share a single nomination and will be listed together in this array.
-- _films_ - The movie the nomination was made for.
-Almost always a single film, but in some rare cases a nominee was given one nomination for their work in multiple films.
-In cases where a film itself is the nominee, it will be in BOTH the _films_ and _nominees_ arrays.
+- _movies_ - The film the nomination was made for.
+Almost always a single movie, but in some rare cases a nominee was given one nomination for their work in multiple films.
+In cases where the movie itself is the nominee, it will be in BOTH the _movies_ and _nominees_ arrays.
 - _won_ - Whether or not the nominee won the award.

 ## Source